Search for strongly interacting dark matter at Belle II: di-cluster signal at Belle II

 The dominant background for the DM-induced di-cluster signal arises from the SM di-photon process, $e^+e^-\to \gamma\gamma$, which in the c.m.\ frame has a production cross section \cite{Peskin:1995ev} \be \frac{d\sigma}{dz_\gamma^*}(e^+e^-\to \gamma\gamma)= \frac{\pi\alpha^2}{s}\frac{1+z_\gamma^{* 2}}{1-z_\gamma^{*2}}, \ee where $z_\gamma^*=\cos\theta_\gamma^*$ with $\theta_\gamma^*$ being the photon polar angle in the c.m.\ frame.
 In order for both final state photons within the barrel region, we integrate $z^*_\gamma$ in the range of $-0.745 <z_\gamma^*< 0.745$.
 This gives rise to a total di-photon cross section of $\sim 1.4$ nb, leading to $\simeq 5.1 \times 10^{8}$ ($\simeq 7.0 \times 10^{10}$) di-photon events in the SM with 362 fb$^{-1}$ (50 ab$^{-1}$) luminosity.

+Unlike photons, which deposit nearly their entire energy in the ECL, DM only deposits a fraction of its energy in the ECL, if the DM mass is not small or the DM-electron cross section is not strong enough.
+In these regions of the parameter space, a detector cut on the energy deposited in the ECL could be instrumental in discriminating the signal process from the $e^+ e^-\to \gamma \gamma$ process.
+However, because our analysis spans a broad parameter space, where the DM mass ranges from MeV to several GeV and the DM-electron cross-section varies from moderate to very strong, we do not impose such a detector cut on the energy deposited in the ECL in our current study.
+We leave this to a future analysis where one can optimize the detector cuts for different regions of the parameter space.

+As discussed in the beginning of this section, the experimental reconstruction of the back-to-back signature in the c.m.\ frame from the two DM clusters is affected by the partial energy deposition in the ECL.
+This is because one cannot obtain the true momentum of the DM particle in the c.m.\ frame without the precise measurement of its energy in the lab frame.
+Nevertheless, one can still use the back-to-back signature in the transverse plane for the two DM clusters.
+Therefore, the $e^+e^-\to\gamma\gamma\gamma$ events are also potential background events, if one of the final state photons escapes from the beam direction with small transverse momentum.

-Another potential BG process is the $e^+e^-\to\gamma\gamma\gamma$ process, where one of the three photons in the final state evades detection, leading to the di-photon events.
-To assess this BG, we generate $10^5$ events for the $e^+e^-\to\gamma\gamma\gamma$ process by using MadGraph with a 1 MeV cut for each photon; the total cross section is $\sim 8.6 $ nb.
+To assess the background from the $e^+e^-\to\gamma\gamma\gamma$ process, we generate $10^5$ events by using MadGraph with a 1 MeV cut for each photon; the total cross section is $\sim 8.6 $ nb.
 We further select events with the following cuts: (1) There is one photon that either escapes in the beam direction or has an energy below 0.1 GeV.
 (2) The other two photons must both have $E^* > E_{\rm th}^*$ and are located in the barrel region of the ECL with an opening angle larger than $150^\circ$ in the c.m.\ frame.
 We find that 5248 events satisfy this selection, leading to a di-photon cross section of $\sim 0.45$ nb.
 Thus, in the $e^+e^-\to\gamma\gamma\gamma$ process, one expects $\sim 1.6\times 10^8$ ($\sim 2.25\times 10^{10}$) di-photon events for the integrated luminosity of 362 fb$^{-1}$ (50 ab$^{-1}$).